 The following guidelines apply to the use of physical restraint or seclusion:

-7. School staff directly assigned to students or classrooms will receive annual training regarding positive behavior supports, de-escalation techniques, and classroom behavior management.
+- School staff directly assigned to students or classrooms will receive annual training regarding positive behavior supports, de-escalation techniques, and classroom behavior management.
 Additionally, all school staff directly serving students or classrooms with students who demonstrate aggressive and dangerous behaviors will receive annual training in crisis management, de-escalation techniques, the correct use of restraints and seclusion when required, and the implementation of functional behavior assessment, behavior intervention plans, and crisis plans.
-Only trained personnel will employ these interventions whenever possible.
+Trained personnel will employ these interventions whenever possible.

 NOTICE TO ADMINISTRATOR